Freddie Mills: Entertainment

 Mills made an appearance on the television show Rooftop Rendezvous in February 1950, earning praise for his comedy skills.
 In May 1950 he did his first television commentary on the Dennis Powell v.
 Mel Brown card at Birmingham, broadcast by the BBC, which saw him described as "discovery of the week" by the Daily Herald.
 In late 1950 he again appeared on radio as a presenter of the programme Calling All Forces.
 In March 1952 he was given a 12-week Saturday radio show by the BBC.
 In 1952 he made his first film appearance in Emergency Call, going on to take small rôles in a dozen films.

 In September 1954 he was knocked unconscious during a TV sketch after being hit over the head with a real stool rather than the prop that should have been used.
 He made appearances on several other television and radio shows, and became a presenter on the BBC pop-music programme Six-Five Special from February 1957 until being dropped from the show in March 1958, although he returned for the final show at the end of the year.
 He went on to perform on stage as part of The Dickie Henderson Show later that year, staying with Henderson until the early 1960s.
 In 1959 he performed in Dick Whittington in Hulme, playing Idle Jack.
 In 1961 he appeared in a Summer stage show in Brighton with Alfred Marks.

-He was the subject of This Is Your Life, when he was surprised by Eamonn Andrews in the foyer of London's Earls Court Exhibition Centre.
+He was the subject of This Is Your Life, when he was surprised by Eamonn Andrews, having been led into the foyer of London's Earls Court Exhibition Centre by sports journalist Derrick Collier.
 The episode was broadcast on 2 January 1961.

 By 1963, television appearances had become less frequent, although he appeared on variety show Big Night Out in January 1964.